vippsas/vipps-ecom-api/vipps-ecom-api.md

 2. Check the response code and message.
 The API will return an error if attempting to use `skipLandingPage` without being whitelisted.

-If you need to whitelist a sale unit, see
+If you need to whitelist a sale unit, see FAQ:
 [Is it possible to skip the landing page](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#is-it-possible-to-skip-the-landing-page).

 **Please note:** When using `skipLandingPage`, the user is not sent to a